syadlowsky/data-reopening/README.md

 code also has the logic for creating the confidence intervals to deal with the statistical noise. `utils.py` contains some of the filters needed for running the simulation.

+### Sensitivity analysis
+The sensitivity analyses with running forward simulations under different growth rates is in `sensitivity_analysis.py`.